KevinLlano/FullStack-ContactList/README.md

 # Overview
-A cloud-hosted CRUD contact management system with Route 53, built with Spring Boot and React, featuring secure profile image uploads, pagination, and advanced search.
+A previously cloud-hosted CRUD contact management system with Route 53, built with Spring Boot and React, featuring secure profile image uploads, pagination, and advanced search.
 It consists of organizing contact details such as name, email, phone, and address.
 Designed to streamline contact organization for teams, with centralized storage for details like job titles, home addresses, and status tracking.

 ---